psysrc/barnacle-python/README.md

 - v0.5.0: Pytest unit testing, variables as expressions
 - v0.6.0: Scoped variable declarations, variable re-assignment
 - v0.7.0: While loops
+- v0.8.0: Mathematical expressions and operations, string concatenation and subtraction

 ## Future Development

-Note that this is in no particular order.
+Note that these are in no particular order.

-- String manipulation
-- String expressions
-- Mathematical operations
-- Mathematical expressions
+- Boolean logic (and, or, xor, not)
+- Comparison operators (<, >, <=, >=, !=, ==)
-- Function definitions & calling
+- Function definitions and function calling
 - Console input
+- Do While loops
+- For loops
+- File I/O

 ## Special Thanks